protocol/research-website/content/posts/RNL-review/index.md

 #### Spontaneous collaborations

 We're open to collaborating beyond the RFP structure and are always available for spontaneous reach outs.
-It has been really great to work in an informal capacity with a variety of labs and these collaborations have yielded some really valuable results.
-Such as:
+It has been really great to work with a variety of labs in an informal capacity, and these collaborations have yielded some really valuable results, including:

 - A crawler of the IPFS network and a public service for monitoring network by the [Weizenbaum-Institute](https://www.weizenbaum-institut.de/en/research/rg17/):